Wondering how to transfer videos from iPhone to Mac computers?

 Do keep in mind that if you decide to transfer large videos from iPhone to Mac, it could take quite a while.

-How to import videos from iPhone to Mac (iCloud Files)
+How to transfer videos from iPhone to Mac computers (iCloud Files)

 If you like the idea of using an Apple service for your upload from iPhone to Mac, but you don’t want to use iCloud syncing, then you could consider using iCloud Files.